Tuition fees in the United Kingdom: May reform, and frozen fees (2018)

 Students voted in large numbers against the government in the 2017 general election and caused the Conservative Party to lose their majority.
 In February 2018, Prime Minister Theresa May launched a review of post-18 education funding, including university funding and possible alternatives to tuition fees and loans.
 The review, which was designed to appeal to students, resulted in the expansion of vocational studies in England, and the new T-levels.

-In February 2020, Labour Party leadership candidate Keir Starmer (who went on to win the 2020 Labour leadership election), promised to maintain the Labour Party's commitment to abolishing tuition fees, but later indicated that Labour would not pursue free tertiary education should they win the next election.
+In February 2020, Keir Starmer won the 2020 Labour leadership election with ten socialist pledges, including the abolition of tuition fees.
+Starmer abandoned the tuition pledge along with most of the others ahead of the election.
 This U-turn on policy was criticised by the Green Party of England and Wales, who in contrast support scrapping university tuition fees in the UK, as well as abolishing outstanding debts for undergraduate tuition fees and maintenance loans, alongside any related interest fees.

-The fees remained frozen at £9,250 until 2025.
+The Starmer ministry took power in 2024 and initially maintained the May-era freeze on fees, which remained at £9,250 until 2025.
 This ultimately caused a crisis in university funding as high inflation eroded the value of tuition fees.
 The £9,250 fees charged in 2023 were worth only £6,500 in 2012 terms.
-This was the cause of mass-layoffs in the sector beginning in late 2023, affecting 50 institutions.
+This was the cause of mass layoffs in the sector beginning in late 2023, affecting 50 institutions.
 By 2024 universities were generally taking on domestic students at a loss, with the actual cost of tuition around £11,000; or £12,500 in Russell Group universities.
 Universities have made up the difference by charging higher fees to international students, as their fees are unlimited, but international applications began to decline that year after the government tightened visa rules.
 Approximately 40% of UK universities are currently running budget deficits, and the Office for Students has forecast that this may lead to mergers and closures of universities without intervention.

-In November 2024, it was announced that fees would rise to £9,535 from September 2025, a £285 rise.
+The freeze ended in September 2025 when the Starmer ministry increased fees to £9,535.
 The National Union of Students described the rise as a "sticking plaster", with the government stating they would announce 'major reform' at a later date.